drenniks/PH21X-content/211_Summer/Lecture_and_Studio/Week_4_Class_1_S/Studio 4.md

 The Elevator
 The Accelerating Elevator
 The Space Elevator
-The Crate on Top of the Truck
+The Crate on Top of the Truck I (Gaining Speed)
-The Crate on Top of the Truck 2
+The Crate on Top of the Truck II (Slamming on the Brakes)
 ## Notes
 * Added to Vault
 	* Assignment Format 2024-06-14